impshum/blurg/README.md

 # Blurg

 A website with editable content using markdown files stored on Github.
+Pages and partials are stored in the browser session storage for speed and to reduce calls to Github API.

 * * *